-If the class is delivered: "Attendance" means On campus (Class or Lab) Students participate in scheduled class meetings or lab on campus.
-If a student arrives late or leaves class early, then he or she will be reported as "present" only for the time physically in the classroom/lab.
+If the class is delivered: "Attendance" means

+On campus (Class or Students participate in scheduled class

+Lab) meetings or lab on campus.
+If a student

+arrives late or leaves class early, then he

+or she will be reported as "present" only

+for the time physically in the

+classroom/lab.
 To be counted present students must attend 90% of each scheduled class.
 Online (asynchronous) Student makes an academic post to a graded Discussion Board, uploads a file in the submissions area of the Virtual Classroom, submits an assignment via the Virtual Classroom, completes a quiz or exam, completes a McGraw Hill Connect activity (if applicable), or attends an in-progress Zoom-based Live Lecture.
-Blended or Hybrid Student participates in the scheduled live (This refers to online class/lab on campus or attends an incourses with a lab or progress Zoom-based Live Lecture for a clinical component on minimum of 90% of the time.
-Student campus and/or a makes an academic post to a graded required Zoom-based Discussion Board, uploads a file in the Live Lecture) submissions area of the Virtual classroom, submits an assignment via the Virtual Classroom, completes a quiz or exam, or completes a McGraw-Hill Connect activity (if applicable).
+Blended or Hybrid (This refers to online courses with a lab or clinical component on campus and/or a required Zoom-based Live Lecture) Student participates in the scheduled live class/lab on campus or attends an in-progress Zoom-based Live Lecture for a minimum of 90% of the time.
+Student makes an academic post to a graded Discussion Board, uploads a file in the submissions area of the Virtual classroom, submits an assignment via the Virtual Classroom, completes a quiz or exam, or completes a McGraw-Hill Connect activity (if applicable).